Is Disneyland's Rise of the Resistance the Next Indiana Jones and the Temple of the Forbidden Eye?

 So who takes the prize for the best ride queue of Indiana Jones and Rise of the Resistance?

 This is a tough one, but I’m going to give the edge to Indy if only because it’s hard to know where Rise of the Resistance’s queue ends and the ride actually begins.
-Not only that, but Star Wars: Galaxy’s Edge has introduced a cutting-edge virtual queue system for some of its big-ticket experiences like Rise of the Resistance to cut back on the time you and your party spend waiting in line.
+Not only that, but Star Wars: Galaxy’s Edge has introduced a cutting-edge virtual queue system for some of its big-ticket experiences like Rise of the Resistance to cut back on the time you and your party actually spend waiting in line.

 Now that may sound like an enormous cop out, but in all seriousness, Rise of the Resistance uses so many incredible pre-show elements, the actual queue is quite minimal.